ivangarciaweb/wallfair-front-end-test-task/README.md

 npm install
 ```

-Last step, run the project:
+Afterward, run the project:

 ```bash
 npm run start
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Once the project is running just open [http://localhost:3000](http://localhost:3000) with your browser to see the result.